-With the exception of mobile internet, when people talk about 'wireless broadband', they're usually referring to internet with Wi-Fi.
-In other words, broadband packages that allow you to connect to the internet wirelessly.
+With the exception of mobile internet, when people talk about 'wireless broadband', they usually refer to internet with Wi-Fi.
+In other words, broadband packages allow you to wirelessly connect to the internet.

-All recognisable broadband providers nowadays include wireless routers in broadband packages as standard.
-However, it could be worth buying a new one if it offers better security, longer signal range or more capacity than your existing router.
+Nowadays, all recognised broadband providers include wireless routers in broadband packages as standard.
+However, it could be worth buying a new one if it offers better security, a longer signal range, or greater capacity than your existing router.

 Do you live with lots of internet users?
-Are there loads of electronic devices like computers, smartphones, laptops or tablets usually connected to Wi-Fi?
+Are there lots of electronic devices like computers, smartphones, laptops or tablets usually connected to your Wi-Fi?
 Is your house big or multi-storey?
-Depending on your answers, getting the best router may be a waste of money, or it may improve your connection.
+Depending on your answers, getting a new router may be a waste of money, or it may improve your connection.

-But if the answer to any of the above questions is yes, then a good wireless router is a smart idea.
-Plus, if you need to connect a wired internet cable for any of your devices, most of them have a few ethernet ports in the back to get you online.
+If your answer to any of the above questions is yes, getting a good wireless router is a smart idea.
+Plus, if you need to connect a wired internet cable for any of your devices, most have a few ethernet ports in the back to get you online.

-However, keep in mind that seeking the best wireless router will likely involve paying for a third-party one, rather than any of the routers a broadband provider supplies for free.
-The free routers that come with each of the major broadband providers will always be plenty good enough for most people.
+However, remember that seeking the best wireless router will likely involve paying for a third-party one rather than any of the routers a broadband provider supplies for free.
+The free routers that come with each of the major broadband providers will always be good enough for most people.

 As is often the case with technology, a lot of jargon is involved with wireless broadband, which can be very off-putting for people new to it.